indrekots/aws-workshop/README.md

 If you're experiencing connection errors, you need to review your security group rules.
 There might be something on the network level that's preventing access.

+## The End

+To end the workshop, delete all the resources you created to avoid unnecessary cost.